CiscoDevNet/terraform-provider-intersight/website/docs/d/vnic_iscsi_boot_policy.html.markdown

 # Data Source: intersight_vnic_iscsi_boot_policy
 Configuration parameters to enable a server to boot its operating system from an iSCSI target machine located remotely over a network.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_vnic_iscsi_boot_policy.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `auto_targetvendor_name`:(string) Auto target interface that is represented via the Initiator name or the DHCP vendor ID.
 The vendor ID can be up to 32 alphanumeric characters.
 * `description`:(string) Description of the policy.